8 Fun Games to Play in the Dark

 Dr. Gray suggests setting up the play environment, then stepping back and seeing what happens.
 "Kids want to invent their own ways to play.
 Kids are amazingly good at knowing what they typically can and cannot do.
 That's a very valuable kind of play that children are being deprived of in this day and age."
 When the lights go out and the video games turn off, it's a perfect time to go back to basics and let kids explore.

-Try these games to play in the dark and see what new ones your kids come up with armed with their imaginations, flashlights and glow sticks!
+Try these games and activities to play in the dark and see what new ones your kids come up with armed with their imaginations, flashlights and glow sticks!

 - Statue Tag